HardisonCo/.github/international/south-sudan/ss-health/hms-ops/index.md

 ## Integration Points

-This document outlines how HMS-OPS is integrated with ss_Health systems in South Sudan.
+This document outlines how HMS-OPS is integrated with ss-health systems in South Sudan.